andycroll/andycroll.com/_posts/2019/2019-12-15-use-loose-ruby-versioning-in-your-gemfile.md

 Patch level versions (e.g. 2.6.**3**) of Ruby are compatible with each other and often only include bug fixes and security patches.
 Significant upgrades to the Ruby language that include new syntax or features, and make bigger changes to the language, are released once a year—as a gift for us all—on Christmas Day.

-Many developers ensure their application use a specific version in development by using a “Ruby version manager”, like [rvm](https://rvm.io) or, my preferred choice, [chruby](https://github.com/postmodern/chruby).
+Many developers ensure their application uses a specific version in development by using a “Ruby version manager”, like [rvm](https://rvm.io) or, my preferred choice, [chruby](https://github.com/postmodern/chruby).

 These version managers look for a [file](https://gist.github.com/fnichol/1912050) in the root directory of each app called `.ruby-version`.
 The file specifies the correct version of Ruby for this application and then switches the local environment, switching between multiple installed versions of Ruby automatically.